Gino Severini: Early life

-In 1900 he met the painter Umberto Boccioni.
-Together they visited the studio of Giacomo Balla, where they were introduced to the technique of Divisionism, painting with adjacent rather than mixed colors and breaking the painted surface into a field of stippled dots and stripes.
+In 1900, he met the painter Umberto Boccioni.
+Together they visited the studio of Giacomo Balla, where they were introduced to the technique of Divisionism, painting with adjacent rather than mixed colours and breaking the painted surface into a field of stippled dots and stripes.
 The ideas of Divisionism had a great influence on Severini's early work and on Futurist painting from 1910 to 1911.

 Severini settled in Paris in November 1906.
 The move was momentous for him.
 He said later, "The cities to which I feel most strongly bound are Cortona and Paris: I was born physically in the first, intellectually and spiritually in the second."
 He lived in Montmartre and dedicated himself to painting.
 There he met most of the rising artists of the period, befriending Amedeo Modigliani and occupying a studio next to those of Raoul Dufy, Georges Braque and Suzanne Valadon.
 He knew most of the Parisian avant-garde, including Jean Metzinger, Albert Gleizes, Juan Gris, Pablo Picasso, Lugné-Poe and his theatrical circle, the poets Guillaume Apollinaire, Paul Fort, Max Jacob, and author Jules Romains.
 The sale of his work did not provide enough to live on and he depended on the generosity of patrons.